RadAlpaca11/robot-experiments/README.md

 [Tasks](tasks.md): This is a list of tasks that we are working on or need to work on.

+[Robots](robots.md): This is a table of the robots in the lab, with their models and status of what we have worked on.

 [Troubleshooting](troubleshooting.md): This is a list of common issues we run into and how we solve them.

 # File structure
 > **General conventions**:
 > - picsAndVids appears in multiple folders, an is a collection of pictures and videos taken using the project. (not specified in the file structure)
-> - Notes that are related to a project that we have a folder dedicated to are in that folder.
+> - Notes that are related to a project that we have an organized folder dedicated to are in that folder.
 * [miscNotes](miscNotes): Notes on topics that do not fit into other folders or are not related to a specific project
 * [genesis](genesis): Overall folder for Genesis work.
 The work in this folder is focused on the simulator by itself.
 The work integrating the simulator with openVLA is in the openVLA folder.
     * [graveyard](genesis/graveyard): Old code that we haven't tested and are no longer using